pyOpenSci/python-package-guide/CONTRIBUTING.md

 width: 80%
 alt: Edit button in GitHub
 ---
 An image showing how to edit a file in GitHub.
-The pencil icon is highlighted with a red circle.
+The pencil icon is highlighted with a red rectangle.

 ```{figure} images/contributing/edit-file.png
 ---